TGAC/eisca/docs/usage.md

    - Cell filtering
    - Clustering analysis
    - Merging/integration of samples
-3. **tertiary phase** inculdes analyses (To be implemented):
+3. **tertiary phase** inculdes analyses:
    - Cell type annotation
-   - Differential expression analysis
+   - Differential expression analysis (To be implemented)
-   - Trajectory & pseudotime analysis
+   - Trajectory & pseudotime analysis (To be implemented)
-   - Other downstream analyses
+   - Other downstream analyses (To be implemented)

 Users can run each analysis phase separately by specifying the parameter, e.g., `--analyses secondary`.
 If this parameter is used with the `--skip`, the specified analyses within the analysis phases will be skipped.